 Can I reduce labour costs by keeping the existing layout?

 Yes.
-Keeping plumbing fixtures in their original positions can save $1,500 to $4,000 in labour.
+Keeping plumbing fixtures in their original positions saves $1,500 to $4,000 in labour.
 It avoids extra plumbing hours, additional waterproofing, and the carpentry needed to reframe walls or rebuild bulkheads.

 Are waterproofing and tiling priced together or separately?